 Here are five tips from Azran Osman-Rani, CEO of Naluri in a recent Michael Page webinar on Harnessing Mental Resilience as leaders.
 These five pieces of advice should be taken up by leaders working to help their team find resilience through adversity.

 Leaders should take on the role of a mentor or coach to help employees succeed and navigate their way through tough times.
 As Osman-Rani said, “In general, we are three times as likely to succeed with a coach guiding us along.
 Create a safe space for your team to share issues and motivations.
 Identify problems, give feedback and solutions and set goals.”

 Use short sprints to get regular feedback on what’s working and what’s not, and remember that open communication is key.
 In a situation like COVID-19, where employees are working from home, and less likely to be engaged, taking on a mentorship role within your team can make a huge difference.
 As a mentor, you can make regular check-ins, encourage the team and get to the root of any problems before they become too big to handle.

 2. Use stress (the good kind) to improve performance

 Stress can help improve performance, as long as it is positive stress, also known as eustress.
 Leaders can create this positive stress through work assignments that are neither too simple, nor too challenging to attain.
 Taking on these assignments helps employees affirm their abilities and gives them the confidence to face the next task.

-It’s essential to give employees the tools to deal with these projects or assignments beforehand, equipping them to succeed, as Osman-Rani said, “Be mindful though that they will need to know how to channel eustress into positive outcomes, so equip them with the right tools and skills.”
-When done right, stress can encourage feelings of satisfaction, fulfilment and excitement, contributing to overall well-being and good mental health.
+It’s important to give employees the tools to deal with these projects or assignments beforehand, equipping them to succeed, as Osman-Rani said, “Be mindful though that they will need to know how to channel eustress into positive outcomes, so equip them with the right tools and skills.”
+Done right, eustress can encourage feelings of satisfaction, fulfilment and excitement, contributing to overall wellbeing and good mental health.

 3. Develop crisis leadership traits